vmware-automation/solutions-import-beta/appd-Clustere-Apache-Hadoop-0.20.203.xml.md

 #Success
-Blueprint has been successfully imported in your local vFabric Application Director.
+Blueprint has been successfully imported in vFabric Application Director.

-There are  few final steps you need to follow before perform this deployment.
+There are  few final steps you need to follow before performing this deployment.

 ###Prerequisites:

-Download the "HadoopDemoApp.war" and "job.sh" files form following links and keep in your local webserver folder.
+Download the "HadoopDemoApp.war" and "job.sh" files form following links and keep in local web server folder.

 https://github.com/vmware-applicationdirector/solutions-import-beta/tree/appd-Clustere-Apache-Hadoop-50-blueprint

 ###Deployment steps:
 1.Now click on deploy to deploy the application.